WentaoZhan1998/NN-GLS-article-code/README.md

   followed by the *resample* module doing the spatial resampling (bootstrap).
   + The *Training* module contains main functions to train the NN (NN-GLS).
   + The *Evaluation* module contains functions fo the kriging prediction.

+* est-pred-PI.Rmd: Visualization for the simulation results, including estimation MISE, prediction RMSE, interval coverage and interval score.
+* parameter-estimation.Rmd: Visualization for the parameter estimation result (Figure S5).
+* real-data.Rmd: Visualization of boxplots of RMSE, barplots of prediction interval coverage and score, histograms of the fitting residuals (noise).

 * utils_PDP.py: Introduces functions for the partial dependency plot (PDP).
 * utils_pygam.py: Modifies the GAM class from pyGAM to make it compatible with GAM-GLS.